-We left New Jersey around 8AM and made real time through Delaware along the scenic Route 13.
-We stopped in Salisbury, MD just around lunch time, choosing to dine at Panera.
-We got to the Chesapeake Bay Bridge Tunnel around 3PM and stopped once again to look around.
+We left New Jersey around 8 AM and made real-time through Delaware along the scenic Route 13.
+We stopped in Salisbury, Maryland, just around lunchtime, choosing to dine at Panera.
+We got to the Chesapeake Bay Bridge-Tunnel around 3 PM and stopped again to look around.

 We made it down to the beach the next day.
-It was very overcast but bright.
-Very soft lighting.
+It was very overcast but bright—very soft lighting.

 We had a storm that night.
 The beach was a different place the next day.
-There were jelly fish carcasses along the sand with bits of driftwood and broken shells.
+There were jellyfish carcasses along the sand with bits of driftwood and broken shells.